 Iguazú National Park: Stay at Iguazú Falls, Argentina!

-When planning our South America trip we absolutely wanted to include Iguazú Falls!
-With a bit of magic we got the awe-inspiring falls in the Atlantic rainforest in Iguazú National Park incorporated into our flight itinerary with a 2-day stay at the subtropical location!
+When planning our South America trip, we absolutely wanted to include Iguazú Falls!
+With a bit of magic, we got the awe-inspiring falls in the Atlantic rainforest in Iguazú National Park incorporated into our flight itinerary with a 2-day stay at the subtropical location!

 The challenge has been to decide whether to see the falls from the Brazilian or the Argentinian side – or both!
-Most of the falls are located on the Argentinian side, whereas its counterpart on the other side, Foz do Iguaçu, Brazil, is known for having the most spectacular, complete view.
+Most of the falls are on the Argentinian side, whereas its counterpart on the other side, Foz do Iguaçu, Brazil, is known for having the most spectacular, complete view.

 The Gran Meliá Iguazú has outperformed all the others – despite the costs of staying there, and we finally have made a reservation!
 For one night only!